-Windows, external doors and joinery

-Repair category 2

-Notes Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
-Within the limitations of our inspection, no significant defects were noted.
+Windows, external doors and joinery Repair category 2 Notes Some double glazed units are defective having failed and allowed condensation to form between the panes.
+Repairs, including the replacement of defective units, will be required.
 Windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.
+It is assumed that replacement windows and doors comply with relevant building and fire regulations.
 A precautionary check of all windows and doors is always recommended prior to purchase.
-The lintel pertaining to one of the window units to the extension to the rear is corroded and will require remedial attention.
-Estimates should be obtained prior to purchase.